 Prerequisite: Graduate status.
 Teaching and learning implications of diversity for adult educational achievement and career opportunities.
 Implications for course content and classroom management styles when adult educators are sensitive to race, ethnicity, gender, sexual orientation, class, and physical ability.
 Methods for structuring course content, designing curricula, and educating learners by promoting and embracing a diverse population of colleagues, learners, workers, and clients.

 Equivalent Course: CTE 655

-ADE 660 GRANT WRITING FOR EDUCATION AND TRAINING
+ADE 660 GRANT WRITING

 Prerequisites: Graduate Standing.
 This course provides an in-depth examination of the strategies for writing a successful grant funding application in the field of education.
 Students participate in all aspects of the grant development process, including identifying agency strengths, researching potential funding sources and opportunities, writing application materials, developing budgets, and creating evaluation plans.